Cold start performance

 Cold starts can also be made faster by using memory snapshots.

-Memory snapshotting is a beta feature that captures the state of a container’s memory at user-controlled points after it has been warmed up and reuses that state in future boots.
+Memory snapshotting captures the state of a container’s memory at user-controlled points after it has been warmed up and reuses that state in future boots, which can substantially reduce cold start latency penalties and warm up period duration.

-Refer to the memory snapshot page for details.
+Refer to the memory snapshot guide for details.

 Optimize initialization code